Join the Executive!

 - Program Committee: Rasha Fahim (Chair), Ellen Caftel Turcotte, Kendra Noble, Alka Sood, Rasha Fahim

-- Publicity Committee: Hanna Stanbury, Christine Adams, Diane Smith Mensch, Heather Hosick, Lorraine Hudson
+- Publicity Committee: Lorraine Hudson (Chair), Hanna Stanbury, Christine Adams, Heather Hosick

 - Nominating Committee: June Lang (Chair), Christine Adams, Ellen Caftel Turcotte, Kendra Noble